 “To resolve the matter and to avoid the expense and business disruption associated with defending any lawsuit, First Investors elected to settle the CFPB’s claims rather than dispute them in court,” the statement read.
 “First Investors, like many companies, relies upon an industry-leading service provider to furnish its account information to the consumer reporting agencies.
 When issues were identified, First Investors worked with its service provider to correct them.
 All of the issues described in the Consent Order were reported by First Investors to the CFPB and were either corrected or in the process of being corrected when reported.”

 As part of the settlement, First Investors will contact impacted consumers and help them obtain a copy of their credit report, the CFPB said.

 The story is a good reminder that through human error, computer error, or myriad other reasons, credit reports often contain mistakes, and those mistakes can be costly.
 Monitoring your credit scores can also help you identify a problem so you can address it before it does bigger damage.
-You can get your credit reports for free once a year through AnnualCreditReport.com, and you can obtain your credit scores for free, updated monthly, through Credit.com.
+You can get your credit reports for free once a year through AnnualCreditReport.com, and you can obtain your credit scores for free, updated every 14 days, through Credit.com.
 It’s important to check your credit regularly, especially if you plan to make a major purchase using credit in the near future.

 More on Credit Reports and Credit Scores:

 - How to Get Your Free Annual Credit Report